 As with all classes in Baldur’s Gate 3, at Level 4 you’ll need to choose a Feat for your Wyll Build.
 Feats are strong passive bonuses for your character that can help to define your build, or just boost stats.

 It’s best to get the Ability Improvement Feat, which gives you an extra 2 Ability Points to assign.
-Put both of the points into Charisma, which will take you up to 19 if you started with the advised Ability setup.
+Put both of the points into Charisma, which will take you up to 18 if you started with the advised Ability setup.

 For the Cantrip, we already chose all of the important ones, so it’s up to you which one you want to get.
 If you want a pointer, you could go with Mage Hand to move objects from afar.

 You can unlock another spell.
-We recommend Hold person, an excellent stun spell that completely paralyses a humanoid target if successful.
+We recommend Hold Person, an excellent stun spell that completely paralyses a humanoid target if successful.
 The target is completely unable to move or take actions, and any melee attacks against them are automatic crits!

 Level 5 – Wyll Warlock Build for BG3 – PS5/PC